FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 ***SMEs who can show they cannot afford to pay the living wage.***

-The motion was proposed by Councillor Costelloe, seconded by Councillor Benson and agreed.--- 10
+The motion was proposed by Councillor Costelloe, seconded by Councillor Benson and agreed.
+---
+10

 In proposing the motion, Councillor Costelloe referred to the huge contribution that low paid